Growyourbrand.net Reference notes on brand consequence May 2026

 Circuit City belongs in Failed Brands because the original U.S. electronics retail chain liquidated in 2009.
 CNBC reported in January 2009 that the company reached a liquidation agreement for its 567 U.S. stores after failing to find a buyer or refinancing deal.

 The Circuit City name has had later revival attempts and online use.
 Those do not change the status of the national store chain that made the brand famous.
-The archive classification is failed operating chain, revived brand asset.
+Grow Your Brand classification is failed operating chain, revived brand asset.

 The Original Trip